HectorCan/Documentacion-S.S./T_07 - Queues_Sentinels/index.md

-# How to Solve - Dynamic Queues
+# How to Solve - Queues - Simply Linked Lists

-Queue with Simply Sentinel-Linked List
+## Mission 7 - Create a Queue with Simply Linked Lists

-**Description:** Make a program in C or C++ language that use the structures and functions of dynamic queues ADT to manage a set of points in the bidimensional plane.
+Make a program that simulates a Queue using Simply Linked Lists

-The **Point Entity** must have the following structure:
+As a recap, we have the TPoint Structure as following

 ```json
 {